theshiftstudio/flutter_firebase_redux_sync/article.md

 ## Reduxing our counter

-I assume you know how redux works so I won't go to much into details how to implement it for our counter app.
+I'll assume you already know how redux works so I won't go too much into detail how to implement it for the counter app.

 Add redux dependencies to your `pubspec.yaml` file: